wikimatze/wikimatze.de/_posts/2012-07-12-checking-your-hard-disk-drive.md

 ```

-you will get all any information about your harddisk:
+you will get all any information about your hard disk:

 ```bash